RobertRol/IntercomLightSensor/README.md

 ## Receiver
 The receiver module uses another HC-12 module to detect the signals sent from the sensor-transmitter.

-1. In order to save energy, the microprocessor of the receiver and the HC-12 module are both put into sleep mode.
+1. In order to save energy, the microprocessor of the receiver is put into SLEEP_MODE_PWR_DOWN and the HC-12 module is put into power saving mode (where it roughly needs 90µA).
-2. The HC-12 module gets woken up by any incoming RF signals and subsequently changes the voltage on one of its pins.
+2. Upon incoming RF signals the HC-12 module changes the voltage on its TXD pin.
 This voltage change can be used to wake up the Atmel microprocessor via an hardware interrupt.
 3. After the Atmel microprocessor is woken up, it flashes a small 3x2 LED array for a few times.
-4.
+4. Finally, the Atmel328P-PU is put back into SLEEP_MODE_PWR_DOWN mode.